johnpapa/angular-styleguide/README.md

       ![Sample App Structure](https://raw.githubusercontent.com/johnpapa/angularjs-styleguide/master/assets/modularity-2.png)

-      - Note: Structuring using folders-by-type is another common option.
-It requires moving to multiple folders when working on a feature.
-This could get unwieldy quickly as the app grows to 5, 10 or 25+ views and controllers (and other features), which makes it more difficult than folder-by-feature to locate files.
+      - Note: Do not use structuring using folders-by-type.
+This requires moving to multiple folders when working on a feature and gets unwieldy quickly as the app grows to 5, 10 or 25+ views and controllers (and other features), which makes it more difficult than folder-by-feature to locate files.

     ```javascript
     /*
+    * avoid
     * Alternative folders-by-type.
     * I recommend "folders-by-feature", instead.
     */